jikanter/mcp-use/libraries/python/README.md

 The **MCP Client** allows you to connect directly to MCP servers and call tools programmatically without an AI agent.
 This is useful when you know exactly which tools to call and don't need AI reasoning.

 ## Direct Tool Calls (Without LLM)
+---

+# 🔌 MCP Client

+The **MCP Client** allows you to connect directly to MCP servers and call tools programmatically without an AI agent.
+This is useful when you know exactly which tools to call and don't need AI reasoning.

+## Direct Tool Calls (Without LLM)

 You can call MCP server tools directly without an LLM when you need programmatic control: